 If you’re reading this, you should be fine in Norway.
 Norwegians boast one of the highest levels of English that I’ve encountered.
 Unlike many other countries, you can simply stick to your normal way of speaking, including humor and whit, without having to change your way of speaking including speaking slower or dumbing down sentences.

-Seemingly, even the older generations are able to speak good English, and you’ll have no issues whatsoever in taxis, conveniences stores, etc.
+Seemingly, even the older generations are able to speak good English, and you’ll have no issues whatsoever in taxis, convenience stores, etc.

 Learn a few words to impress, such as “takk”, “god morgen/god kveld” and” skol”.
 That’ll go far enough.